jadc/tracker/content/dick-pleaser.md

 Allegedly "meant to be posted instead of over when he was doing posts for wlr"

-Purchased in a group buy as a video
+Video purchased in a group buy for $4,040 USD